Shamanism

 Questions

-5. Are the beliefs and practices influenced Christianity, Paganism, both or neither?
+White Magic.
+Have the beliefs and practices of the Carpathians been influenced by Christianity, Paganism, both or neither?

-A. There are spiritual healer, psychics and soothsayers where I live.
+Psychic.
+There are spiritual healers, psychics and soothsayers where I live.
 Yes or no?

 Comments are closed.